House Republican summons ethics chief over Trump criticism

 - Why Portland and not Seattle gets pummeled with snow

+In an interview, Chaffetz said Shaub is offering opinions on conflicts of interest without fully researching the circumstances.
+“What he’s doing is highly unethical,” Chaffetz said.

+Chaffetz said his own letter was drafted before Shaub’s speech.
+Chaffetz said he has been trying to meet with Shaub since the fall but that Shaub has declined his invitations.
+“All I wanted to do is try to get him to come in and talk to us,” Chaffetz said.

 Chaffetz’ letter cited a series of tweets by Shaub in November.
-In the tweets, Schaub congratulated Trump for agreeing to divest from his business — an agreement that Trump never made.
+In the tweets, Shaub congratulated Trump for agreeing to divest from his business — an agreement that Trump never made.

+Shaub’s criticism of Trump has been echoed by several government watchdog groups and both Republican and Democratic government ethics experts.
+They include Norman Eisen, a former chief ethics counselor for President Barack Obama, and Richard Painter, who served in the same role for President George W. Bush.

-Congressional Democrats sharply criticized Chaffetz for summoning Schaub.
+Congressional Democrats sharply criticized Chaffetz for summoning Shaub.

-“It’s totally inappropriate,” said Rep. Steny Hoyer of Maryland, the No. 2 Democrat in the House.
-“Clearly an effort to deter and intimidate, and that’s a shame.”

-The top Democrat on the House Oversight Committee said House Republicans are taking this action just days after unsuccessfully trying to weaken the independent Office of Congressional Ethics.

-“The Oversight Committee has not held one hearing, conducted one interview, or obtained one document about President-elect Donald Trump’s massive global entanglements, yet it is now apparently rushing to launch an investigation of the key government official for warning against the risks caused by President-elect Donald Trump’s current plans,” said Rep. Elijah Cummings, D-Md.
+“The Oversight Committee has not held one hearing, conducted one interview, or obtained one document about President-elect Donald Trump’s massive global entanglements, yet it is now apparently rushing to launch an investigation of the key government official for warning against the risks caused by President-elect Donald Trump’s current plans,” said Rep. Elijah Cummings of Maryland, then top Democrat on the committee.

-The OGE is responsible for ethics reviews of Cabinet nominees and ensuring they will avoid conflicts of interests.
+Some Democrats see a coordinated effort by Republicans to undermine the office responsible for ethics reviews of Cabinet nominees and ensuring they will avoid conflicts of interests.

-“Mr. Chaffetz’s attempt to intimidate the office is deplorable, and would be a distraction that would make it harder for OGE to do it’s already difficult job,” said Senate Democratic leader Chuck Schumer of New York.
+“Instead of honoring his committee’s responsibility to hold the administration accountable, Chairman Chaffetz has appointed himself President-elect Trump’s chief strongman and enforcer,” said House Minority Leader Nancy Pelosi, D-Calif.

+A week ago, Shaub complained that Senate Republicans were moving ahead with confirmation hearings before Trump’s choices had reached ethics agreements.

 Follow Stephen Ohlemacher on Twitter at: http://twitter.com/stephenatap